 Fatigue and Weakness

-One of the first and possibly most noticeable symptoms of sugar withdrawal is fatigue, which is accompanied by full-body muscular weakness.
-Fatigue is caused by some physiologic conditions, but often it is not something that is alarming.
+One of the first and possibly most noticeable sugar withdrawal symptoms is fatigue, which is accompanied by full-body muscular weakness.
+Fatigue is caused by some physiological conditions, but often it is not something that is alarming.
 When the body is used to a certain nutrient, in this case, sugar—there is a level of satisfaction that comes with the consumption of that nutrient, and it can even lead to increased energy.
 However, when there is a decrease in the overall consumption of this nutrient, the body responds by feeling generalized weakness throughout the body.
 Part of the symptom of fatigue has to do with your brain and the dopamine concentration in your blood, but it could also be a side effect of your cells not getting the usual nourishment it used to get, which is what happens when you have low blood sugar levels.

 It should come as no surprise that when you cut out sugar in your diet, you most likely will have some sugar cravings.
 This is a very common symptom of sugar withdrawal, and because the cravings can be intense, this is generally one of the symptoms that people tend to notice most often.
-Cravings typically range in severity, but usually, it can lead to the individual craving sweet foods throughout the day.
+Cravings range in severity, but usually, it can lead to the individual craving sweet foods throughout the day.

 Popular sweetened foods include sugary sodas, doughnuts, and chocolate.
-Typically the cravings will subside after a short amount of time throughout the week, but sometimes they could persist for longer.
+Typically, the cravings will subside after a short amount of time throughout the week, but sometimes they persist for longer.
 Going into a new lifestyle that does not include sugar in the diet is a way to get ahead of the issue and help to prevent any further issues down the road in your healthy lifestyle.
 Keeping the sugar cravings at a minimum can help throughout your weight loss journey as well.

 Since cutting out sugar may decrease the overall caloric intake in your diet, there is a good chance that you experience confusion.
 Confusion is a symptom in many conditions, but for sugar withdrawal, it may be tied to a sudden decrease in sugar in your body.
 The brain requires fast energy throughout the day, and its primary source of energy is glucose (which is table sugar).
 When the body is lacking adequate amounts of sugar, your brain could briefly become deprived and have you feeling not quite yourself.
 This is very similar to what some type 2 diabetics experience, and it can be a frustrating symptom to have, especially when you are changing your lifestyle for the better.